INR 287 International Law I

 Reading assignments:

-(1) Martin Koskenniemi.
+(1) Marti Koskenniemi.
 "What is International Law For?" in International Law, Malcolm D. Evans (ed.), 4th ed.
-(Lavis, Oxford University Press), pp. 30-50 (P1; P2; P3;).
+(Lavis, Oxford University Press), pp. 29-50 (link).

 (2) Basak Cali (ed.).
 “Chapter1 - International law for international relations: foundations for interdisciplinary study” in International Law for International Relations, pp. 3-24 (link).